logikal/alcofall/README.md

 The King(s) must drink, and is responsible for advancing to the next round

 ### We Three Kings
-If there are 3 kings, they all must drink 3 times.
+If there are 3 kings, they all must drink 3 times

 ### The Asshole
 If anyone advances to the next round that isn't the King, they must drink